| Signaling the child is unworthy | Shaming and belittling the child | Comparing | Instilling prejudice | Threatening |

 Here are the worst things a parent can say to a child and why they are harmful not only to the child but also to the connection between the parent and the child.

 Signaling the child is unworthy

-The following are some worst things parents say to their children conveying to them that they are unwanted, unloved, unvalued, or even abandoned.
+The following are some worst things parents say to their children, conveying that they are unwanted, unloved, unvalued, or even abandoned.
 The child can have immense painful emotions and lose self-esteem as a result of this.

-Furthermore, the child may feel that they have done something wrong to deserve such treatment or that they are not good enough.
+Furthermore, the child may feel they have done something wrong to deserve such treatment or are not good enough.
 This can lead to a host of psychological problems in adulthood1.

 - I wish you were never born.